HariComputes/Robot-Head/README.md

-Details and images to be added soon
+further details and images to be added soon

+---

 ![Robot Head Final Product](https://github.com/HariComputes/Robot-Head/blob/main/Images/IMG-20230408-WA0000.jpg?raw=true "Robot Head")

+---

 Uses a raspberry pi 4. has 2 power supplies.
 USB-C and IEC C13/14.
 As well as a battery backup using a 12v 12ah lead acid battery.